 Language Extensions is a feature of SQL Server used for executing external code.
 The relational data can be used in the external code using the extensibility framework.
 In SQL Server 2019, Java, Python, and R runtimes are supported.

 What you can do with Language Extensions

 Language Extensions uses the extensibility framework for executing external code.
 Code execution is isolated from the core engine processes, but fully integrated with SQL Server query execution.
-This means that you can execute code where the data resides, eliminating the need to pull data across the network.
+You can execute code at the data's source, eliminating the need to pull data across the network.

 - Data security.
-Bringing external language execution closer to the source of data avoids wasteful or insecure data movement.
+Bringing external language execution closer to the source of data avoids insecure data movement.

 - Ease of deployment and integration.
 SQL Server is the central point of operations for many other data management tasks and applications.
-By using data that resides in the database, you ensure that the data used by Java is consistent and up-to-date.
+By using data in the database, you ensure that the data used by the language extension is consistent and up-to-date.